 Despite the widespread contamination, not all of the country’s cocaine users experience the flesh-rotting reaction.
-It appears that some are more vulnerable to the tainted cocaine’s effects.
+It appears that some are more vulnerable to tainted cocaine’s effects.

-“We don’t know who this is going to happen to,” said Dr. Lindy Fox, the University of California, San Francisco, dermatologist who first connected the gruesome lesions on cocaine users to levamisole.
+“We don’t know who this is going to happen to,” said Dr. Lindy Fox, the University of California, San Francisco, a dermatologist who first connected the gruesome lesions on cocaine users to levamisole.
 Similarly, some patients have more extreme reactions than others.
 Fox said she once saw a photo of a man whose entire body, face included, was black with dying flesh.